ChickenIQ/Minecraft-Server-Pre-Setup/README.md

 3.Download and install Java 16 https://www.oracle.com/java/technologies/javase-jdk16-downloads.html

-4.Modify start.bat to start with the ammount of ram you want.
-You need to modify "-Xmx4096M" (Default 4GB)  --OPTIONAL
+4.Modify start.bat to start with the ammount of ram you want. (modify "-Xmx4096M" [Default 4GB])  --OPTIONAL

 5.Modify server.properties (Example: "online-mode=true" set it to false if you want a non-premium server) --OPTIONAL